Oxford to Cambridge Expressway

 Stunning wildflower meadows, ancient woodlands, hedgerows alive with birds and butterflies, and gentle undulating ridge and furrow fields which have survived from the Middle Ages – these are all under threat from the proposed Oxford to Cambridge Expressway.

 This dual carriageway road and up to one million new homes could threaten scores of wildlife sites between the two cities.
 The Berks, Bucks and Oxon Wildlife Trust is engaged in a legal battle with the government.
 We are arguing that it failed to assess the environmental impact of its plans before choosing the corridor of land where the development will be sited.
-We are currently running an online fundraising appeal to raise £40,000 towards our legal costs.
+If you would like to donate to our ongoing work speaking up for wildlife in the Ox-Cam Expressway proposals, you can donate here, making sure to select the option 'Please use my donation to help BBOWT's ongoing work standing up for wildlife in the Oxford to Cambridge Expressway proposal.'

 Highways England failed to commission a Strategic Environmental Assessment (SEA) or a Habitats Regulation Assessment (HRA) as part of the process of selecting their preferred corridor of land.
 These are required under European Law for schemes that impact on the environment such as this.
 This means the true environmental impact has not been properly considered.